ArnaudBarre/downwind/README.md

 ### Arbitrary values

-The implementation would work most of the time, but some shortcuts have been made to keep the implementation lean and fast:
+Few complex cases are not implemented to keep the implementation lean and fast:

 - `backgroundImage`, `backgroundPosition` and `fontFamily` are not supported
 - For prefix with collision (divide, border, bg, gradient steps, stroke, text, decoration, outline, ring, ring-offset), if the value doesn't match a CSS color (hex, rgb\[a], hsl\[a]) or a CSS variable it's interpreted as the "size" version.
 Using data types is not supported